Albian Hajdari

 Albian Hajdari (born 18 May 2003) is a professional footballer who plays as a defender for German club TSG Hoffenheim.
-Born in Switzerland, he represented that nation at youth and senior international levels, before switching to play for the Kosovo national team in 2025.
+Born in Switzerland, he represented that nation at youth and senior international levels before switching to play for the Kosovo national team in 2025.

 Club career

 Hajdari first played for local club FC Aesch and moved to Basel's youth academy in 2014.
 He joined FC Basel's first team directly from their U-18 team for their 2020–21 season under head coach Ciriaco Sforza.
 Somewhat surprising came the announcement on 19 September that Juventus had bought the rights of the young right back defender Hajdari.
 But Hajdari stayed with the squad, being loaned back to Basel for two seasons.

-Hajdari played his professional debut for the club in the away game on 27 September as Basel were defeated 1–0 by Servette.
-The winning goal was scored from the penalty spot, the penalty was caused as the ball was headed from very close range onto Hajdari's upper right arm.
+Hajdari played his professional debut for the club in the away game on 27 September as Basel was defeated 1–0 by Servette.
+The winning goal was scored from the penalty spot; the penalty was caused as the ball was headed from very close range onto Hajdari's upper right arm.
 On 15 July 2021, Juventus announced the termination of the loan one year early.
 However, he did not play any matches with the Juventus U-19.
 On 4 January 2022, he returned to the Swiss club on a six-month loan.

-During his time with Basel's first team, Hajdari played a total of 24 games for them scoring one goal.
+During his time with Basel's first team, Hajdari played a total of 24 games for them, scoring one goal.
 Nine of these games were in the Swiss Super League, and 15 were friendly games.
 He scored his only goal during the test game on 12 January 2022 as Basel beat Lugano 2–1.
 During his time on loan to Basel, Hajdari also had five appearances in their U-21 team in the third tier of Swiss football.

 For the 2022–23 Swiss Super League season Hajdari was loaned to Lugano.

-On 1 April 2023, the deal became permanent and he signed a four-year deal for the club.
+On 1 April 2023, the deal became permanent, and he signed a four-year deal for the club.

 On 25 August 2025, Hajdari signed with TSG Hoffenheim in German Bundesliga.

 International career

 Switzerland

-From 2018, until 2024, Hajdari has been part of Switzerland at youth international level, respectively has been part of the U15, U16, U17, U19 and U21 teams and he with these teams played 31 matches and scored two goals.
+From 2018, until 2024, Hajdari has been part of Switzerland at the youth international level and has been part of the U15, U16, U17, U19 and U21 teams and he has played with these teams in 31 matches and scored two goals.
 On 18 May 2024, Hajdari was included in Switzerland national senior team's extended squad for UEFA Euro 2024.
 However, he was not included in the final squad.

 On 7 November 2024, Hajdari received again a call-up from Switzerland for the 2024–25 UEFA Nations League matches against Serbia and Spain, but he was an unused substitute in these matches.
-His debut with Switzerland came on 25 March 2025 in the friendly match against Luxembourg after coming on as a substitute at 46th minute in place of Ricardo Rodríguez.
+His debut with Switzerland came on 25 March 2025 in the friendly match against Luxembourg after coming on as a substitute at the 46th minute in place of Ricardo Rodríguez.